jbloomlab/SARS-CoV-2-RBD_MAP_AZ_Abs/README.md

-# Mutational antigenic profiling of SARS-CoV-2 RBD
+# Mutational antigenic profiling of SARS-CoV-2 RBD against COV2-2196, COV2-2130, and antibody mixture

-Analysis of mutational antigenic profiling of barcoded codon variants of SARS-CoV-2 RBD.
+Experiments and analysis by Allie Greaney, Tyler Starr, and [Jesse Bloom](https://research.fhcrc.org/bloom/en.html), in support of a structural study by the [Crowe Lab](https://www.vumc.org/crowe-lab/welcome).

-Study and analysis by Allie Greaney, Tyler Starr, [Jesse Bloom](https://research.fhcrc.org/bloom/en.html), and co-authors.
+These experiments are described in this pre-print (**add link once posted**).

 ## Summary of workflow and results
 For a summary of the workflow and links to key results files, [click here](results/summary/summary.md).